LingyunXiong/LingyunXiong.github.io/club.markdown

 permalink: /DynamicsClub/
 ---

 Launched in Jan 2022, Dynamics Club is a forum for junior scientists to discuss nonlinear dynamics in biology and physiology.
-Our monthly seminars are mostly on Zoom, with hybrid access to occasional in-person visit.
+Our monthly seminars are mostly on Zoom, with hybrid access to occasional in-person event.
 All are welcome!

+Our in-person events are sponsored by UCLA Institute for Quantitative and Computational Biosciences ([QCBio](https://qcb.ucla.edu)) and Brain Research Institute ([BRI](https://bri.ucla.edu)).

 Currently, we have **295** members.
 If you're new, sign up [**here**](http://eepurl.com/hSqQLD)!